Gibe/Umbraco-Link-Picker/README.md

 }
 </pre>

+The <code>url</code> can be used for external URLs and <code>id</code> can be used to get the URL of internal nodes in Umbraco (as URLs can change in Umbraco if the name changes).

 If you are using dynamic, you can access the JSON data like this:

 <pre>
-// return url
+// return external url
 @CurrentPage.propertyName.url

-// return name
+// return internal url
-@CurrentPage.propertyName.name
+@Umbraco.Content(CurrentPage.propertyName.url).Url
 </pre>

 If you are using strongly-typed, or want to deserialize the JSON, then use <code>Newtonsoft.Json</code> to access the data using a model: